Aguare/QuickAppointment/README.md

 # QuickAppointment
-This project is a scheduling app for businesses like clinics, salons, barbershops, and sports facilities.
-It allows customers to book appointments online, choose service providers, and customize settings to fit different industries, managing both schedules and locations.
+This project is a scheduling application designed for various types of businesses, such as medical clinics, salons, barbershops, and sports facilities.
+The program offers flexibility in managing appointments, allowing customers to book online.
+It also provides options for selecting a specific service provider if the business allows it.
+Additionally, the application offers customizable settings to fit the needs of different industries, managing both schedules and available locations.